jacksonherron/Fieldr/README.md

 ![Index Page](./images/index-page.jpg)

 <h2>What This Is</h2>
 This is a full-stack web app built over four days by Jackson Herron and Eduardo Franco at General Assembly's Software Engineering Immersive.
 This project is written in JavaScript, HTML, and CSS.
 The backend runs on Node.js with Express, Mongoose, and MongoDB.
 The front-end is built with EJS, vanilla JavaScript, and custom CSS.
 No front end frameworks are used.

-...
-Every product is a solution to a problem.
+Every product is a solution to a problem...
 Jackson and Eduardo wondered to themselves, what problem does every person have that can be easily solved by a website?
 That's how Fieldr was born!

 <h2>What This Does</h2>
 Fieldr is a web application that helps you find friends to play sports with!
 You can post about events you are hosting, or find people in your area looking to get a game together.
 You can comment and join posts to let them know you're going to be there.